 2004 - Church membership reaches over 500 members

-2006 - Rev. Sharon Blackburn hired as the Pastoral Associate Minister and Amy deLannoy hired as the Pastoral Assistant for the Senior Minister
+2006 - Rev. Laura Whitmore hired as Associate Minister and Rev. Sharon Blackburn hired as the Pastoral Associate Minister